grubbyhacker/cc784Arduino/README.md

 Several years ago somebody gave me one of these LED message boards.
 They were going to throw it away because the programmer was broken.
 I figured I would do something with it some day.
 That day has come.
 In this project I mate an old ColorCells message board with an ESP8266, making a stand-alone wifi enabled "thing".
 It has a pseudo-REST api, and serves a web page exposing the endpoints and usage statistics.

 # Serial

+**BIG DISCLAIMER:**
+According to this device's documentation its supposed to by powered with 9V _AC_.
+However, I use a 9V _DC_ power supply.
+This is probably why I get 5V TTL level signals out of it when its supposed to be RS232 compatible.
+I really don't know.
+If you connect a micro controller up to this device you take responsibility for the results.
+The _right_ way is likely to power the sign using 9V AC, and use a **MAX232** to do the talking.

 The CC784 sports an RS232 serial interface for programming via a computer or handheld device.
 Internally the logic chips run 5v and Serial TTL works fine, but uses inverted logic (logic 1 is low voltage, and logic 0 is approaching 5v.)
 According to the documentation:
 * 300 bps
 * 8 bits